ErezSo/streaming-music-player/README.md

 # Streaming Music Player

-Simple music player that fetches the top artists from the hearthis.at API.
+A simple music player that fetches the top artists from the hearthis.at API.

 [Live version](http://hear-this-song.surge.sh/)

-Technologies been used to build the project:
+The technologies that were used in this project:

 * React
 * React-Create-App (includes: Babel, Webpack, React-Scripts)